7 Best Vulnerability Scanning Tools & Software for 2025

 • cURL-based reproduction criteria to reproduce alerted vulnerabilities for analysis

-StackHawk is covered in more depth in both the best options for webapp vulnerability scanning tools and in the options for the best entry-level vulnerability scanning tools suitable for small and medium-sized businesses (SMB).
+Articles on the best webapp vulnerability and entry-level vulnerability scanning tools suitable for small and medium-sized businesses (SMB) cover StackHawk more deeply.
 These articles compare StackHawk against Dastardly, Detectify, Zap, and more.

 NMAP icon.

-Nmap incorporates preconfigured vulnerability scanning scripts to methodically scan open ports on each IP address in a target range for potential misconfigurations and vulnerabilities.
-As an open-source tool, it provides a quick, free, and light-weight solution that incorporates easily into other scripts for automated deployment and scanning.
-The favorite tool for both ethical hackers and malicious hackers, Nmap provides a glimpse of what vulnerabilities an attacker might see.
+Nmap incorporates pre-configured vulnerability scanning scripts to methodically scan open ports on each IP address in a target range for potential misconfigurations and vulnerabilities.
+As an open-source tool, it provides a quick, free, and lightweight network security solution that can be easily incorporated into other automated deployment and scanning scripts.
+The favorite tool for ethical and malicious hackers, Nmap provides a glimpse of what vulnerabilities an attacker might see.

-Nmap is an open-source tool available for free to end users and only requires a license when incorporated into commercial tools.
+Nmap is an open-source tool that is free to end users and requires only a license when incorporated into commercial tools.

 • Quick host discovery to determine available IP addresses and open ports on a network